oktayshakirov/crypto-wiki/content/exchanges/crypto-com.md

 5. **Crypto Debit Card**: Use your crypto assets in daily transactions with the Crypto.com Visa Card, which offers up to 8% cashback on purchases.
 6. **Crypto Earn**: Grow your crypto assets by earning up to double-digit interest rates annually on a variety of cryptocurrencies, including stablecoins.
 7. **Crypto Lending**: Borrow against your cryptocurrencies without selling them, using them as collateral for loans that can be used for trading or other financial needs.
+8. **Cronos Chain**: Built on top of the Cosmos SDK, Cronos (CRO) is Crypto.com’s native blockchain that supports the development of decentralized applications (dApps) and decentralized finance (DeFi) services.

 ### 2. Cutting-Edge Security and Compliance